 Since 1990, emissions of all indirect gases have decreased.
-The largest source of emissions for $NO_x$ , CO and $SO_2$ is the energy sector, with 80% of emissions or more arising from activities within this sector.
-For NMVOC, 58% of emissions are from the industrial processes and product use sector, with other significant contributions from the energy sector.
+The largest source of emissions for NO_x , CO and SO_2 is the energy sector, with 80% of emissions or more arising from activities within this sector.
+For NMVOC, 56% of emissions are from the industrial processes and product use sector, with other significant contributions from the energy and agriculture sectors.